-Spins are very important to this game because it is the creation of these spins that makes the game and the returning of certain moves harder.
+Spins are significant to this game because they create these spins that make the game and the returning of certain moves harder.
 Spins are created when the ball grazes the racket.

-This can be done the best when it is grazed as much as it can and at the tip of the racket with an inverted or smooth rubber.
-Without a spin in the ball, the ball is easily attacked by the opponent unless they make a mistake and send it back low which could hit the net.
+It can be done the best when it is grazed as much as possible and at the tip of the racket with an inverted or smooth rubber.
+Without a spin in the ball, the ball is easily attacked by the opponent unless they make a mistake and send it back low, hitting the net.

-Hit the ball with an upward movement, with the racket tilted so that the side you see does not hit the ball and so that the top part of the ball is constantly spinning away from you.
+Hit the ball with an upward movement, with the racket tilted so that the side you see does not hit the ball.
+The top part of the ball should continuously spin away from you.

-When the ball is hit this way, it will move in a downward arc, which could make it easy for the opponent to attack especially if it lands at the end of the table near them.
+When the ball is hit this way, it will move in a downward arc, making it easy for the opponent to attack, especially if it lands at the end of the table near them.

-However, the ball does spin toward the player which will make them miss if they do not adjust their timing properly.
-When it is you who has to return this type of shot, keep the racket closed or tilted towards the table.
+However, the ball does spin toward the player, which will make them miss if they do not adjust their timing correctly.
+When you have to return this type of shot, keep the racket closed or tilted towards the table.

 Hit the ball with a downward movement so that it is almost like scooping the ball but not all the way because you should be stopping when the paddle is parallel with the table.

-The ball should slow down after it makes contact with the table, if it is hit correctly, and can cause the player to miss if they are not expecting this.
-Since it is spinning toward the table, the player has to move closer to the table in order to hit it back.
+The ball should slow down after it makes contact with the table, hit correctly, and cause the player to miss if they are not expecting this.
+Since it is spinning toward the table, the player has to move closer to the table to hit it back.

-This is a difficult spin for the opponent because it is difficult to attack and if they hit it back with their racket closed, they will hit the ball into the net.
-When it is you who has to return this type of shot, keep your racket opened or tilted towards the sky away from you.
+It is a difficult spin for the opponent because it is difficult to attack, and if they hit it back with their racket closed, they will hit the ball into the net.
+When you have to return this type of shot, keep your racket opened or tilted towards the sky away from you.

-Hit the ball with a sideways stroke and pull back or push forwards from yourself, depending which way you want the ball to spin.
-The racket should be perpendicular to the table and the ball should be spinning sideways.
+Hit the ball with a sideways stroke and pull back or push forwards from yourself, depending on which way you want the ball to spin.
+The racket should be perpendicular to the table, and the ball should be spinning sideways.

-The sidespin is really good for serves because it could cause the receiver to make a mistake such as causing the ball to “fly” over the table without touching it.
+The sidespin is good for serves because it could cause the receiver to make a mistake, such as causing the ball to “fly” over the table without touching it.

-In order to return this type of shot, you must figure out if it is a left or right spin that is coming at you immediately and then has your bat ready at the opposite side.
-This means that if a ball coming from your opponent with a left spin will land on your left side of the table.
+To return this type of shot, you must figure out if it is a left or right spin coming at you immediately and then with your bat ready at the opposite side.
+It means that if a ball comes from your opponent with a left spin, it will land on your left side of the table.

 You Should Spin The Ball Instead of Hitting It

-There are several reasons that make spinny shots more effective than speedy ones.
-Every player when gets too enthusiastic during a game has the tendency to go for an all-out shot or exert brute force to his stroke.
+Several reasons make spinny shots more effective than speedy ones.
+When you get too excited during a game, every player tends to go for an all-out shot or exert brute force to his stroke.
 Table tennis has small margins for error.
-So your strokes must be controlled at all times if you like to win.
+So you should learn to control your strokes at all times if you want to win.